Expanding Small-Scale Datasets with Guided Imagination: Abstract

 \section{Abstract}

-The power of Deep Neural Networks (DNNs) depends heavily on the training data quantity, quality and diversity.
-However, in many real scenarios, it is costly and time-consuming to collect and annotate large-scale data.
-This has severely hindered the application of DNNs.
-To address this challenge, we explore a new task of \emph{dataset expansion}, which seeks to automatically create new labeled samples to expand a small dataset.
-To this end, we present a Guided Imagination Framework (GIF) that leverages the recently developed big generative models (\eg DALL-E2) {and reconstruction models (\eg MAE)} to ``imagine'' and create informative new data from seed data to expand small datasets.
-Specifically, GIF conducts imagination by optimizing the latent features of seed data in a semantically meaningful space, which are fed into the generative models to generate photo-realistic images with \emph{new} contents.
-For guiding the imagination towards creating samples useful for model training, we exploit the zero-shot recognition ability of CLIP and introduce three criteria to encourage informative sample generation, \ie \emph{prediction consistency}, \emph{entropy maximization} and \emph{diversity promotion}.
-With these essential criteria as guidance, GIF works well for expanding datasets in different domains, leading to 29.9\% accuracy gain on average over six natural image datasets, and 12.3\% accuracy gain on average over three medical image datasets.
+The power of DNNs relies heavily on the quantity and quality of training data.
+However, collecting and annotating data on a large scale is often expensive and time-consuming.
+To address this issue, we explore a new task, termed \emph{dataset expansion}, aimed at expanding a ready-to-use small dataset by automatically creating new labeled samples.
+To this end, we present a Guided Imagination Framework (GIF) that leverages cutting-edge generative models like DALL-E2 and Stable Diffusion (SD) to "imagine" and create informative new data from the input seed data.
+Specifically, GIF conducts data imagination by optimizing the latent features of the seed data in the semantically meaningful space of the prior model, resulting in the creation of photo-realistic images with \emph{new} content.
+To guide the imagination towards creating informative samples for model training, we introduce two key criteria, \ie \emph{class-maintained information boosting} and \emph{sample diversity promotion}.
+These criteria are verified to be essential for effective dataset expansion: GIF-SD obtains 13.5\% higher model accuracy on natural image datasets than unguided expansion with SD.
+With these essential criteria, GIF successfully expands small datasets in various scenarios, boosting model accuracy by 36.9\% on average over six natural image datasets and by 13.5\% on average over three medical datasets.
+The source code is available at \url{https://github.com/Vanint/DatasetExpansion}.